cabol/shards/README.md

 When you use `shards` on top of `shards_local`, a call to the control ETS table owned by `shards_owner_sup` must be done, in order to recover the [<i class="icon-refresh"></i> State](#state), mentioned previously.
-Most of the `shards_local` functions receives the **State** as parameter, so it must be fetched before to call it.
-You can check how `shards` module is implemented [HERE](./src/shards.erl).
+Most of the `shards_local` functions receive the **State** as a parameter, so it must be fetched before to call it.
+You can check how the `shards` module is implemented [HERE](./src/shards.erl).

 If any microsecond matters to you, you can skip the call to the control ETS table by calling `shards_local` directly – there are two options to do it.

 ### Option 1

-The first option is getting the `state`, and passing it as argument.
+The first option is getting the `state`, and passing it as an argument.
 Now the question is: how to get the **State**?
-Well, it's extremely easy, you can get the `state` when you call `shards:new/2` by first time, or you can call `shards:state/1`, `shards_state:get/1` or `shards_state:new/0,1,2,3,4` at any time you want, and then it might be stored within the calling process, or wherever you want.
+Well, it's extremely easy, you can get the `state` when you call `shards:new/2` for the first time, or you can call `shards:state/1`, `shards_state:get/1` or `shards_state:new/0,1,2,3,4` at any time you want, and then it might be stored within the calling process, or wherever you want.
 E.g.: